Luke Treadaway

-Luke Antony Newman Treadaway (born 10 September 1984) is a British actor.
-He won an Olivier Award for Best Leading Actor for his performance as Christopher in the National Theatre's production of The Curious Incident of the Dog in the Night-Time in 2013.
-He has also been nominated for an Evening Standard Theatre Award.
-He is the twin brother of actor Harry Treadaway.
+Luke Antony Newman Treadaway (born 10 September 1984) is an English actor.
+He won the Laurence Olivier Award for Best Actor from the National Theatre's production of The Curious Incident of the Dog in the Night-Time in 2013.

+His screen credits include Brothers of the Head (2005), The Innocence Project (2006-2007), Clapham Junction (2007), Heartless (2009), Clash of the Titans (2010), Late Bloomers (2011), The Rise (2012), Attack the Block (2011), St George's Day (2012), 13 Steps Down (2012), Get Lucky (2013), Unbroken (2014), The Rack Pack (2016), The Hollow Crown Episode: "Richard III" (2016), Ordeal by Innocence (2018), Urban Myths (2018), Traitors (2019), The Singapore Grip (2020), Lockwood & Co.
+(2023), and The Serial Killer's Wife (2024).

 Early life

 Born at the Royal Devon and Exeter Hospital in Exeter, Treadaway was brought up in Sandford, Devon.
 His father is an architect and his mother a primary school teacher.

 His first acting role was playing a daffodil in the village Christmas pantomime Little Red Riding Hood; his father was the Big Bad Wolf in the same production.
 Luke and his twin brother Harry attended Queen Elizabeth's Community College in Crediton, where he played scrum half in the twice Devon-Cup-winning rugby union team.

 Inspired by a love of Eddie Vedder and with support from their secondary school drama teacher, Phil Gasson, Luke and Harry formed a band called Lizardsun with Matt Conyngham and Seth Campbell.
 They also both joined the National Youth Theatre, for whom Luke played Prince Ivan in The Firebird.
 He was also in the ensemble for a production of Murder in the Cathedral.

+He graduated from the London Academy of Music and Dramatic Art in 2006.